toggl-open-source/toggldesktop/docs/win/timeline-view.md

 ### Create new time entry

 A new time entry can be created using click and drag functionality.
-Start time of the new time entry will match to the left mouse button down point, and end time - to the mouse up point.
+Start (or end) time and duration of the new time entry will match to the clicked point and drag distance.
 If user makes just a click or very little drag (less than 2 px) a time entry of one hour long will be created.

 The implementation can be found in `Timeline.xaml`and `Timeline.xaml.cs` in `ui/views`.

 ## Time entry blocks placing algorithm

-All the logic for calculating time entry blocks location on `Canvas` consists in `TimelineViewModel.ConvertTimeEntriesToBlocks`.
+All the logic for calculating time entry blocks location on `Canvas` is contained in `TimelineViewModel.ConvertTimeEntriesToBlocks`.
 The main complication is about resolving overlapping time entries, so that minimum number of columns is used.
 To solve this problem a greedy algorithm described [here](https://www.geeksforgeeks.org/minimum-halls-required-for-class-scheduling/) is used.

 ## Zooming